jnunyez/kindk8s-open5gs/README.md

 ### Certificates and Diameter

 As some of the services composing open5gs require diameter protocol authentication, the deployment needs to self-generate some certificates.
 In particular HSS, MME, PCRF, and SMF are using certificates.
-The certificates are gathered as secrets from the k8s and mounted during deployment in `/etc/tls`.
-These certificates are deployed k8s using the cert manager.
+The certificates are gathered as secrets and mounted during deployment in `/etc/tls`.
+These certificates are deployed using the cert manager.
 To check that the certificates are present run `kubectl get certificate` and expect a very similar output as the one below:

 ```console
 NAME   READY   SECRET   AGE